Is LeafByte right for me?

 Why is saving sometimes slow?

 There are two main reasons.
 1) If you’re saving to Google Drive and your internet is slow, saving will be slow.
 You can choose to save to the Files App on your phone to avoid using the internet.
-2) Requesting phone GPS location can be slow in certain circumstances, so if you’re saving GPS info, you may experience (sometimes intermittent) slowness.
+2) Requesting phone GPS location can be slow in certain circumstances (including when you have poor signal), so if you’re saving GPS info, you may experience (sometimes intermittent) slowness.
 Disable Save GPS Location in the settings to speed things up.

 What does Image may be fuzzy mean?